Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Solomon Knowlton over 1 year ago
+Solomon Knowlton almost 2 years ago

 Sac PD doesn't need more military type equipment, they need staff trained to provide social services help .